jhrv/sensu-influxdb-extension/README.md

 sensu-influxdb-extension
 ========================

 [Sensu](https://sensuapp.org/) extension for sending metrics with graphite data-format to [InfluxDB](https://influxdb.com/).
+For more arbitrary event-type data, check out [sensu-influxdb-proxy-extension](https://github.com/jhrv/sensu-influxdb-proxy-extension) instead.

-For each sensu-event it receives, it will transform each line of data into a datapoint in InfluxDB containing optional tags defined on the sensu client.
+For each sensu-event it receives, it will transform each line of data into a InfluxDB datapoint, containing optional tags defined on the sensu client.
 It will buffer up points until it reaches the configured length (see **buffer_size**), and then post the data directly to the InfluxDB REST-API using the [line protocol](https://influxdb.com/docs/v0.9/write_protocols/line.html).

 Example line of graphite data-format ([metric_path] [value] [timestamp]\n):